 SIT Morocco Field Studies in Journalism and New Media

-General advice about interning abroad is available here.
+General advice about interning abroad is available on the Internships Abroad page.
 Journalism students interested in interning abroad should consult with the Internship Coordinator in the School of Journalism and Mass Communication before accepting an internship.
 Also be sure to consult the SJMC’s internship webpage.

 The Institute for the International Education of Students (IES) offers internships relevant to journalism students in several locations, including Barcelona, Dublin, London, Milan, Rome, Santiago, and Sydney.
+More information for each of these programs is available on our website (linked above).
 All IES interns enroll in an internship seminar for advising about professionalism and cultural awareness in the workplace.
-IES organizes a variety of optional field trips for interns—additional costs apply.